FHA Appraisals and New Orleans home selling

 What makes an FHA appraisal different?

-Besides the fact that FHA appraisers tend to be a little more conservative in their valuations, the most important thing to know about FHA appraisals is that they follow the property for 6 months, no matter what the changes in the market may be.
+Besides the fact that FHA appraisers tend to be a little more conservative in their evaluations, the most important thing to know about FHA appraisals is that they follow the property for 3-6 months, no matter what the changes in the market may be.

 Don’t let that scare you